minvws/nl-covid19-data-dashboard/README.md

 The Netherlands.
 It combines measured and modelled data from various sources to give a broad perspective on the subject.

+This repository uses .json files in the form of the archive `protos.zip` as source for data visualisation.
+The `protos.zip` archive is ingested by the front-end application to display all the data on the Coronadashboard.
+The code for the back-end application can be found **[here](https://github.com/minvws/nl-covid19-data-backend-processing)**.

 ## Contact

 ` As of 02-04-2024, the Coronadashboard has been brought offline.
 This section is not applicable anymore.`